All images: Zachary Tang for RICE Media unless otherwise stated.

 When it entered the local market in the early ’80s, the chain was owned by Jerrico Inc., which filed for bankruptcy in 1998.
 But even in America, it didn’t seem as though Long John Silver’s was profitable.

 It then went through a few hands—first with A&W, which then became Yorkshire Global Restaurants.
 It was then bought over by Triton Global, then rebranded to Yum!.

 By 2011, Yum! wanted the chain off their hands, focusing instead on its stronger brands, Pizza Hut, Taco Bell, and KFC.
 The move prompted the Long John Silver’s brand to finally appoint its own CEO, James O’Reilly, to properly and independently manage the chain.

 In Singapore, the franchise comes under the awning of Zensho Food Singapore, the local arm of a Japanese company, Zensho Group.

 Unlike its Japan outfit that manages multiple Japanese eateries, it has only two other brands in its portfolio here: Halal-certified Ichikokudo Hokkaido Ramen and Gyudon chain Sukiya.

 To date, there are 19 LJS outlets across the island, each serving varying standards of battered fish, chicken and prawns, according to Redditors on /r/singapore.
 It’s a reasonable, almost respectable number given that A&W has only five outlets so far.
-But it barely makes a dent in the Macdonald’s hive of more than 130 outlets.
+But it barely makes a dent in the McDonald’s hive of more than 130 outlets.

 Noticeably, the chain has also closed most of its centrally located stores and expanded aggressively into the Western and Northern regions of the island.
 And perhaps due to increasing rental costs and to cater to their primary audience of families and students, the chain’s outlets can only be found in heartland malls, especially in places with heavy foot traffic (read: MRT stations).